sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 If we have (as it is normally) multiple nodes per layer, we can thing on a series of linear classifiers on the same $depth_{i-1}$ space, each one identified by its norm $\mathbf{w}_1, \mathbf{w}_2, ..., \mathbf{w}_{depth_{i}}$.

+Given a neural network with one hidden layer for classification, we can view the hidden layer as a feature representation, and the output layer as a classifier using the learned feature representation.

+There're also other parameters that will affect the learning process and the performance of the model, such as the learning rate and parameters that control the network architecture (e.g. number of hidden units/layers) etc. These are often called hyper-parameters.

+Similar to the linear classifiers that we covered in previous lectures, we need to learn the parameters for the classifier.
+However, in this case we also learn the parameters that generate a representation for the data.
+The dimensions and the hyper-parameters are decided with the structure of the model and are not optimized directly during the learning process but can be chosen by performing a grid search with the evaluation data or by more advanced techniques (such as meta-learning).

 #### 2-D Example

 Let's consider as example a case in 2-D where we have a cloud of negative points (red) in the bottom-left and top-right corners and a cloud of positive points (blue) in the center, like in the following chart (left side):